 Here's a good hint at who Hillary Clinton could pick as her running mate, says Joshua Spivak, who takes a look at the field.

 Here are the stocks that outperformed Facebook since its May 2012 IPO.

 Can Islam, Catholicism or Buddhism boast the same number of followers as this social media platform?

-Using Kensho, a hedge fund analytics tool, CNBC Pro screened for which securities do well on days when Fed Chair Janet Yellen speaks publicly.
+Using Kensho, a hedge fund analytics tool, CNBC Pro screened for which securities do well when the yen rallies versus the dollar.

 The Bank of Japan became the latest central bank to throw markets a curveball, but what does it mean?

 Rather than build the cars itself, Alphabet is interested in selling companies its autonomous car technology, The Wall Street Journal reported.

 Priceline has more to worry about than having to oust its CEO over a "personal relationship" with an employee, says BreakingViews columnist Rob Cox.